Identification of additional ways to reduce the incidence of tuberculosis in patients with human immunodeficiency virus infection

 MD, Associate Professor

-Lyudmila P. Severova
+Lyudmila Severova

 Institute of Clinical Medicine named N.V.
 Sklifosovsky, Sechenov First Moscow State Medical University (Sechenov University)